Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 One of the main things that we’ve established throughout this article is the importance of investing in software for resource management.
 As our final advice, we’ll give you the three top considerations to keep in mind when researching the best resource planning agency tools.

 • Features: In order to ensure effective project management, your software should have key resource management features.
 These include: the creation of a resource schedule, heatmaps for determining the currently assigned workload, and some form of forecasting to support scenario planning and budgeting.
 Though there are many specialized resource scheduling tools out there, not all will offer integrated financial management.
 Consider this as an additional key feature, as it helps you take your resourcing to the next level by supporting profitability.
-Budgeting tools can also streamline your billing, which frees up resources for more strategic tasks, Consider all-in-one types of tools such as Productive that offer all of the above.
+The best project budget management software can also streamline your billing, which frees up resources for more strategic tasks.
+Consider all-in-one types of tools such as Productive that offer all of the above.

 • User interface: Even comprehensive software should be designed with the end-user in mind.
 No matter how experienced a project team is, a tool that focuses on making everything as simple and intuitive as possible has many benefits for your projects and teams.
 An intuitive interface can reduce change resistance during implementation and speed up training time, all of which reduce costs.
 It also increases the likeliness that users will utilize all functionalities, which can improve your software’s return on investment.
 Consider tools with free trials to check out how they truly perform, such as Productive.
 Additionally, you can check user reviews to see whether there is a pattern of complaints about the interface being outdated or unintuitive.